wilsonmar/wilsonmar.github.io/_posts/2020-12-14-servicenow.md

    * Tokyo Q4 2022
    <br /><br />

-## JavaScript

-Unlike Salesforece, ServiceNow does not require use of proprietary programming languages (such as ABAP).

-On both client and server, <strong>JavaScript</strong> is the language used, with Script Includes, UI Macros.

-Demo and development instances are delivered with pre-loaded sample data which includes employees, incidents, assets, and locations.
-Sample locations include real addresses to <a target="_blank" href="https://www.hooters.com/">Hooters restaurants</a> (1111 W 120th Ave, Westminster CO, 1211 13th Avenue Dr Se, Hickory NC, etc.).
+<a target="_blank" href="https://developer.servicenow.com/dev.do#!/guides/quebec/developer-program/ea-guide/personal-developer-instances-pdis">Request a Personal Developer Instance (PDI) running an Early Availability release</a> for yourself.
+oh$avemefromDelta2

+<a name="ITSM"></a>

 ## Service Management (ITSM)

-"Service Management" appears as a tagline next to the logo on each web page.
+"Service Management" appears at the top banner as a tagline next to the logo.

 <a target="_blank" href="https://www.gartner.com/doc/reprints?id=1-24BTOL7R&ct=201007&st=sb">
 Gartner ranked ServiceNow the leading ITSM vendor for the past 6 years: